Nikolay-Chechelev/MORtty/ReadMe.txt

 For connection you should choose necessary port in ComboBox, type necessary Baudrate (port speed) in textbox (default is 115200) and press CONNECT Button or Menu->Main->Connect.
 If MORtty writes 'Connected' it means that the connection successful.
-In unsuccessful case it will wrile 'Connection failed!'.
+In unsuccessful case it will write 'Connection failed!'.

 To disconnect from port press DISCONNECT Button or Menu->Main->Disconnect.